 In this post I want to develop some thoughts regarding 2 Peter 1:8-11.
 The ESV1 text reads: For if these qualities are yours and are increasing, they keep you from being ineffective or unfruitful in the knowledge of our Lord Jesus Christ.
 For whoever lacks these qualities is so nearsighted that he is blind, having forgotten that he was cleansed from his former sins.
 Therefore, brothers, be all the more diligent to confirm your calling and election, for if you practice these qualities you will never fall.

-The verses I want to comment on in this post are 2 Peter 1:5-7.
-The ESV1 text reads: For this very reason, make every effort to supplement your faith with virtue, and virtue with knowledge, and knowledge with self-control, and self-control with steadfastness, and steadfastness with godliness, and godliness with brotherly affection, and brotherly affection with love.
-Verses 3 and 4 very much spoke about what God had done and was doing to redeem His people and restore His Kingdom.
+I’m intending to cover a little more territory in this post than the previous couple in 2 Peter 1.
+The verses I want to comment on are 2 Peter 1:5-11. the ESV1 text reads: For this very reason, make every effort to supplement your faith with virtue, and virtue with knowledge, and knowledge with self-control, and self-control with steadfastness, and steadfastness with godliness, and godliness with brotherly affection, and brotherly affection with love.

 Continuing my look at 2 Peter.
 The verses under consideration in this post are the same that were the subject of my alliteration the other day, viz.
 1 Peter 1:3-4 from the ESV1 His divine power has granted to us all things that pertain to life and godliness, through the knowledge of him who called us to his own glory and excellence, by which he has granted to us his precious and very great promises, so that through them you may become partakers of the divine nature, having escaped from the corruption that is in the world because of sinful desire.